menu

 The Legend of Legends

 The third set in Magic, Legends is nowadays among the most sought-after expansions in this game.
 It contains an astonishing number of valuable cards.
-To mention a few: The Tabernacle at Pendrell Vale; Chains of Mephistopheles; Magus of the Moat; Eureka.
+To mention a few: The Tabernacle at Pendrell Vale; Chains of Mephistopheles; Moat; Eureka.
 It was also the first set to be sold in 15-card booster packs rather than starter decks.

 Some valuable cards from Legends